ruijarimba/azure-pipelines-guidelines/guidelines/jobs/consider-pre-and-post-steps.md

-# ✅ CONSIDER: adding pre- and post-steps to your template
+# ✅ CONSIDER: Adding pre- and post-steps to your template

 Adding pre- and post-steps to your template allow users to execute additional steps before and after the main steps of the template if required,